-(B, C, L, V) BEETHOVEN emphasizes love, understanding and acceptance.
-There are a few exclamatory obscenities & some slapstick violence (small children may get upset by the slapstick violence).
+(B, C, L, V) BEETHOVEN emphasizes love, understanding and acceptance; there are a few exclamatory obscenities (d*%$ and he*$) and a few profanities; some slapstick violence (small children may get upset by the slapstick violence).

 The film BEETHOVEN is about a cute, cuddly St. Bernard puppy named Beethoven whose antics cause most of the Newton family to love him, but that gives the man of the house numerous bad moments.
 BEETHOVEN is a rare jewel in today's film market: it is a family movie, refreshing, funny, exciting, and heart-warming as each one in the Newton family learns from their new pet and from each other about love, understanding and acceptance.
 In addition, the Newtons exemplify a loving, caring family and faith in God as they hold hands while saying "grace" at the dinner table.